Integrating by parts at finite density: One-loop consistency checks and additional examples

 Accordingly, the presence of dimensional regularization should be sufficient to avoid any loss of information in parametric differentiation.

 At the one-loop level, Feynman's trick can be used both as another consistency check as well as in the derivation of $\mu$-dependent symmetries extending beyond the low-temperature limit.
-While the full solution is explicitly temperature-dependent, the only parameter we can differentiate is the chemical potential, which leads to identities such as
+While the full solution is explicitly temperature-dependent, the only parameter we can differentiate is the chemical potential, which leads to non-unique identities involving the null space of $\partial_\mu$, such as

-For multi-loop computations and when applied directly, the trick generates differential equations to replace the inhomogeneous recursive equations, corresponding to the power-law behavior of the result in $\mu$.
-While computations involving parametric differentiation are not central to our work, we add a few examples below to demonstrate their connection to the formulae used here and in~\cite{Gorda:2022yex}.
+For multi-loop computations and when applied directly, the trick generates differential equations to replace the inhomogeneous recursive equations, corresponding to the power-law behavior of the result in $\mu$. \footnote{ If multiple distribution functions are present, the $\mu$-differentiation is considerably less useful.
+The problems can be partially alleviated by introducing an independent chemical potential for each loop momentum, but this complicates the structure of the master integrals.} While computations involving parametric differentiation are not central to our work, we add a few examples below to demonstrate their connection to the formulae used here and in~\cite{Gorda:2022yex}.

 Similarly to many previous computations presented in this work, we need to first keep the temperature nonzero to ensure that we do not miss important contributions to our integrals that might vanish upon differentiation at exactly $T=0$.
 Without any loss of information, we can then write the partial differentiation of the distribution function as